 Procedure

-Participants completed four tasks in fixed order (surveillance task, filler task, evaluation task, post-experiment questionnaire) and did so in their native language (see osf.io/6n4fv/ The assignment of CS to US valence was counterbalanced between participants.
+Participants completed four tasks in fixed order (surveillance task, filler task, evaluation task, post-experiment questionnaire) and did so in their native language (see osf.io/6n4fv/ for a screen capture video of the experiment in English).
+The assignment of CS to US valence was counterbalanced between participants.
+Each CS appeared once with each of the 20 USs of the same valence.

 Surveillance task.
 The surveillance task consisted of 5 blocks, each containing a different target stimulus.
 Each block comprised of 86 trials, each presented for 1500ms with no inter-trial interval.
 Each block included 8 CS-US pair trials (4 CS-USpos trials and 4 CS-USneg trials), 10 target trials, 30 blank screen trials, and 38 fillers trials.
 In all cases (except for blank screen trials) one or two stimuli were presented on-screen.
 Each CS-US pair was preceded and followed by a blank screen trial, and these ‘triplets’ were fixed at various positions throughout the procedure (10-12, 20-22, 30-32, 40-42, 50-52, 60-62, 70-72, 80-82, with an alternation between the CSpos and CSneg).
 The assignment of CS-US pairs to the fixed positions occurred randomly.
 As recommended by Jones et al. (2009), the CS and the US were presented close to one another (approximately 1cm from each other) and the CS was always larger than the US.
 In each block, target trials, filler trials, and 14 blank screen trials were presented randomly in the remaining locations (see osf.io/wnckg for a detailed overview of trial content).